Norstar134/Norstar134/README.md

 ## Currently Working On

-My portfolio website, which is public on my profile, and multiple other side projects!
+My portfolio website, which is public on my profile, and a data engineering bootcamp for 12 weeks!

 <!--